How to run the thermal solver on clusters?

 Introduction

 Running jobs on a cluster provides enhanced processing power, efficient resource management, parallel processing capabilities, scalability, remote access, and monitoring.
 The thermal solver uses Distributed Memory Parallel (DMP) implementation to run jobs in parallel on multiple machines.
-There are two methods to run the thermal solver on cluster:
+It lets you manage DMP processing using a process scheduler, which organizes the queues and resources to perform the analysis in parallel.
+To run on clusters, you require the Simcenter 3D Thermal/Flow DMP license.

 • Using the dedicated ND argument in the TMG Executive Menu, specifically designed for cluster execution.

-Running through the custom script
+Running through a custom script

-Running through the dedicated ND argument in theTMG Executive Menu
+Running through the dedicated ND argument in the TMG Executive Menu

 The second method allows you to run jobs through the TMG Executive Menu.
 In this mode, the monitor submits a series of cluster jobs that execute sequentially for each solver module.
 Additionally, parallel modules such as VUFAC and ANALYZ can be executed as separate parallel jobs.

-The primary difference between the two methods lies in how resources are allocated and the parallel configuration file is formed.
+The primary difference between the two methods lies in how resources are allocated, and the parallel configuration file is formed.
 In the first method, the custom script handles resource allocation and forms the parallel configuration file, all within a single job.
 In contrast, when using the ND argument, the thermal solver creates the configuration file with the node names and launches separate cluster jobs for each TMG module.
-Running a simulation through the custom script offers more flexibility, however requires more scripting skills.
+Running a simulation through the custom script offers more flexibility, however, requires more scripting skills.

 Note: